 The genus Acer includes evergreen and deciduous trees and shrubs known as maples.
 There are roughly 150 species of maple, and most of them are native to Asia’s mountain forests.

-You might notice that there is one garden for Asiatic maples and another for Japanese maples.
+You might notice that there is one garden for Asian maples and another for Japanese maples.
 Wondering why?
 It’s because the Japanese maple, Acer palmatum, has many, many unique cultivars – more than enough for an entire garden showcasing just this one species.

 Our collection is part of a multi-site Nationally Accredited Plant Collection™ for Maples (Acer), administered through the Plant Collections Network of the American Public Gardens Association.

 Birches, alders, hazels and hornbeams are among the trees in Betulaceae.